PBKoning/RemoveAutoPilotDevices/README.md

 ## Step-by-step

 1. Create a csv-file with the serial numbers.
-This is just a simple fie, with no headers.
+This is just a simple file, with no headers.
 Each line should contain just 1 serial number.
 This file **serialNumbers.csv** is stored in the same folder as the script.

 2. Install the necessary modules.
 You will need **MSOnline** and **WindowsAutoPilotIntune**.